trasousa/PC_COVID/README.md

 # PC_COVID
-This is a free workspace where u can be yourself and share your thoughts
+This is a free workspace where u can be yourself and share your thoughts.

-### To do list

-Interface:

-Server:

-Client: